Erinpura

-Erinpura is a village in the Rajasthan state of India.
+Erinpura is a 16th century village known for its army cantonment at the time of sirohi princely state this cantonment was under Feudal Lords of Chandana jagir, after the establishment of sheoganj town by maharao sheo singh of sirohi it was made khalsa and it was a british cannonment in british rule also called as “chawwani”.
 It is located in the Sheoganj Tehsil of the Sirohi district.
-It is located near the Jawai Bandh station; the Jawai Bandh station was earlier known as Erinpura Road.
+It is located near the Jawai River; the Jawai Bandh station was earlier known as Erinpura Road.

 Erinpura is also a center for weather reports.
-Historically, Erinpura was the base of two successive military units: The Jodhpur Legion and the 43rd Erinpura Regiment.
+Historically, Erinpura was the border line of jodhpur and sirohi states and later on base of two successive military units: The Jodhpur Legion and the 43rd Erinpura Regiment.

 1857 Revolt

 The Jodhpur Legion based at Erinpura started revolt on 23 August 1857, during the war called by the British "The Indian Mutiny" and nowadays considered in India to be its First War of Independence.
 Its troops operated in Jodhpur state for some time, in cooperation with Khushal Singh, Thakur of Auwa, who was in rebellion against the British.
 On 8 September 1857, the Legion defeated a force of local levies raised by the Raja of Jodhpur, who remained loyal to the British.

 Subsequently, this Legion remained at Auwa till 10 October 1857, when they embarked on a march towards Delhi via Marwar Junction and Rewari.
 The British sent a force commanded by Colonel John Grant Gerrard from Delhi to intercept them.
 On 16 November 1857, a battle took place at Narnaul where Gerrard's force defeated the Legion.
 However, Gerrard suffered mortal wounds during the pursuit and subsequently died.